lukebenn/gpsClock/README.md

  - Single Alarm with snooze function
  - °C Tempurature Display
  - % Humidity Display
  - Manually Adjusted Time Zone
+ - Auto Brightness
  - Speed and Heading Displays with ~1 seccond update rate (Using Fast Mode)
  - Date Display (MM.DD)
  - Mode Display for knowing current display page
- - *Fast Mode* increases GPS update rate with conprimise of slower button response (Activated with A Button on 7 Segment Speed Display)
+ - *Fast Mode* increases GPS update rate with comprimise of slower button response (Activated with A Button on 7 Segment Speed or Heading Display)

 ## Required Hardware
  - Arduino Device (Only Tested on UNO and NANO)